-- (a) "heavy labor activity" means the ability to lift over50 pounds occasionally or up to 50 pounds frequently; - (b) "medium labor activity" means the ability to lift up to 50 pounds occasionally or up to 25 pounds frequently; - (c) "light labor activity" means the ability to lift up to 20 pounds occasionally or up to 10 pounds frequently; and - (d) "sedentary labor activity" means the ability to lift up to 10 pounds occasionally or up to 5 pounds frequently. - (10) If a worker received only an impairment award at medical stability and returned to work with the time of injury employer at wages equal to or greater than the time of injury wages and within six months of the return to work the position is no longer available to the worker for any reason except the worker's incarceration, as provided for in 39-71-744, resignation, or termination for disciplinary reasons, the worker qualifies for any additional percentages resulting from the injury.
+(d) "sedentary labor activity" means the ability to lift up to 10 pounds occasionally or up to 5 pounds frequently.

+(10) If a worker received only an impairment award at medical stability and returned to work with the employer at the time of injury at wages equal to or greater than the wages at the time of injury and within 6 months of the return to work the position is no longer available to the worker for any reason except the worker's incarceration as provided in 39-71-744, resignation, or termination for disciplinary reasons, the worker qualifies for any additional percentages resulting from the injury.

-- (11) (a) If a worker is "union attached" or "job attached" to the time of injury employer at the time the worker reaches medical stability and is waiting to be returned to work, the worker is eliqible only for an impairment award if the worker returns to work within six months of reaching medical stability. - (b) For purposes of this subsection: - (i) "union attached" means the worker is a member in good standing and on the out-of-work list of a labor union that operates an exclusive hiring hall; and - (ii) "job attached" means the worker has a definite or approximate date of hire or recall to work at which the worker will be regularly scheduled to work."
+(11) (a) If a worker is union-attached or job-attached to the employer at the time of injury when the worker reaches medical stability and is waiting to be returned to work, the worker is only eligible for an impairment award if the worker returns to work within 6 months of reaching medical stability.

+- (b) For purposes of this subsection (11): - (i) "union-attached" means the worker is a member in good standing and on the out-of-work list of a labor union that operates an exclusive hiring hall; and - (ii) "job-attached" means the worker has a definite or approximate date of hire or recall to work at which the worker will be regularly scheduled to work."